garrandall/popular-music-data/tracks/pour-it-up-rihanna.md

 And I still got mo' money...

-Oh ohh ohhh, ohhh oh oh oh
+Oh oh oh, oh oh oh oh
 All I see is signs, all I see is dolla' signs
-Oh ohh ohhh, ohhh oh oh oh
+Oh oh oh, oh oh oh oh
 Money on my mind, money, money on my mind
 Throw it up, throw it up
 Watch it fall out from the sky